Conneckter/PiPing/README.md

 - pipingservice.sh (service)
 - clearunicorn.py (clear Unicornhat LED´s Scrypt)

-I´m not a proffessional developer, this is only a home project, that I want to share and maybe get some improvments by other.
+I´m not a professional developer, this is only a home project, that I want to share and maybe get some improvments by other.

 Installation:
-Install all pre requirements first!
+- Install all pre requirements first!
-Edit piping.py to your reqirements.
+- Edit piping.py to your requirements.
-Copy files to the following locations on yout Raspberry Pi:
+- Copy files to the following locations on your Raspberry Pi:
 /etc/pipingservice.sh
 /usr/local/bin/piping/piping.py
 /usr/local/bin/piping/clearunicorn.py

-Register service at boot time
-sudo update-rc.d pipingservice.sh defaults
+- Register service at boot time sudo update-rc.d pipingservice.sh defaults